Autism Spectrum Disorders

 - Behavioral deficits such as emotional outbursts and tantrums

-Given the broad scope of deficits in ASD, treatment often requires a team approach involving professionals from a variety of disciplines including speech pathology, psychology, occupational therapy, physical therapy, and behavior therapy among others.
-Treatment approaches will focus on the individual deficits.
-For instance the speech pathologist will address the speech and language and communication deficits while the occupational therapist will work on sensory integration and sensorimotor functions.
-Behavior intervention and cognitive-behavior interventions will address emotional regulation and other behavioral issues.
+Given the broad scope of deficits in ASD, treatment often requires a team approach, involving professionals from a variety of disciplines, including speech pathology, psychology, occupational therapy, physical therapy, and behavior therapy, among others.
+Treatment approaches will focus on individual deficits.
+For instance, the speech pathologist will address the speech, language, and communication deficits, while the occupational therapist will work on sensory integration and sensorimotor functions.
+Behavior intervention and cognitive-behavioral interventions will address emotional regulation and other behavioral issues.

 The literature on the causes and risk factors for Autism Spectrum Disorders is extensive and points to many different possibilities.
-It is difficult to determine exactly what causes Autism Spectrum Disorders because of the vast combination of issues that are at play in contributing to the various types of ASD.
-Much of the work done in this area classifies risk factors into three prominent categories: environmental, biological and genetic.
+It is difficult to determine exactly what causes Autism Spectrum Disorders because of the vast combination of issues that are at play in healthy childhood development.
+Much of the work done in this area classifies risk factors into three prominent categories: environmental, biological, and genetic.
+Some of the well-established factors or risks of autism include:

 - Genetic or chromosomal abnormalities or conditions

-- Inheritance within families, brothers, sisters, twins or parents with ASD are at increased risk
+- Inheritance within families, such as brothers, sisters, twins, or parents with ASD

 - Maternal hypothyroidism